busoc/propsect/README.md

 ### mbox

 currently the mbox plugin is the only one using its own configuration file.
+This configuration file is structured as follow:

 the mbox plugin set the following experiment specific metadata: